MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 ---
 # Configure API permissions with Microsoft Graph

-In this section, you'll learn to configure API permissions with Microsoft Graph, such as User.Read, email, offline_access, and more.
+In this section, you'll learn to configure API permissions with Microsoft Graph, such as email, offline_access, and more.

 To configure API permissions: